2 Polyglots Discuss Their Motivations For Learning Languages (In 6 Languages)

-6 languages, lots of coffee and a ton of croissants
+We join Matthew and Erika as they switch between 6 languages, drink lots of coffee and consume a ton of croissants.

 Matthew enjoys the intellectual endeavor of learning languages; since childhood, his curiosity has spurred him to delve deeply into the different mindsets that new languages offer.
 Erika, on the other hand, has had myriad motivations for learning the six languages that she speaks.
 In this video, Matthew and Erika meet for breakfast and discuss her perspective on language learning.
 She touches upon why she speaks Italian and Spanish as her native tongues, and why she learned English, German, French and Portuguese later in life – all for very different reasons.
 Learn why bilinguals can find it hard to identify which is their "mother tongue"; how the survival pressure of immersion helps with the acquisition of a new language; and whether Matthew can learn Bengali in 30 days (Erika is skeptical, but Matthew remains optimistic).
 They also talk about words that can’t be translated into other languages.
 Erika is convinced that struggente is not just an Italian word, but a wholly Italian concept that sheds light on the language’s unique character.